Doctor at Missouri abortion clinic defends patient care

 Missouri officials were staying mum, while Democrats and abortion-rights supporters decried what they called government overreach into women’s private lives.

-During testimony Tuesday, Missouri Department of Health and Senior Services Director Randall Williams said a spreadsheet was compiled at his request that included the dates of patients’ last periods.
-He said the goal was to find women who had what the state calls “failed abortions,” a complication in which a woman is still pregnant after an abortion and needs more than one procedure to complete it.
+During testimony Tuesday, Missouri Department of Health and Senior Services Director Randall Williams said the spreadsheet was compiled at his request.
+He said the goal was to find women who had what the state calls “failed abortions,” in which a woman is still pregnant after an abortion and needs more than one procedure to complete it.

 McNicholas told the administrative hearing that the Planned Parenthood clinic in St. Louis followed protocol in all of the instances cited by the state.
 She said that while a surgical abortion is safer than even a colonoscopy or tonsillectomy, complications do happen.

-Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, told reporters that the organization learned of Williams’ spreadsheet from his testimony on Tuesday.
+Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, told reporters that the organization learned of Williams’ spreadsheet from his testimony.
 She did not know how many patients were listed on the spreadsheet.

 “I think what is deeply disturbing about that is the fact that Director Randall Williams is using his position of authority and power to push a political agenda in order to try to end access to safe and legal abortion in the state of Missouri,” Rodriguez said.

+The state has said it is concerned about patient care, and Williams called safety “the North Star” of the licensing process.

-Missouri House Minority Leader Crystal Quade, a Democrat, called for an investigation to see if patient privacy was compromised or if laws were broken.
-State Auditor Nicole Galloway, who is running for governor in 2020, called the spreadsheet a “brazen violation of women’s private health information” and called for Williams to be fired.
+Missouri House Minority Leader Crystal Quade, a Democrat, called for an investigation to determine whether patient privacy was compromised or laws were broken.
+State Auditor Nicole Galloway, who is running for governor in 2020, called for Williams to be fired.

 The spreadsheet was developed after an inspector raised concerns about an abortion that took five procedures to complete.
 That led to an investigation that found four overall instances where women underwent multiple procedures to complete their abortions.
-Among those cases, cited by Williams in testimony Tuesday, was one where the doctor missed that the patient was pregnant with twins, requiring two procedures five weeks apart.
+Among those cases was one where the doctor missed that the patient was pregnant with twins, requiring two procedures five weeks apart, according to Williams’ testimony.

 Dr. Jennifer Conti, a San Francisco-area abortion provider, said in an interview that tracking periods is not a reliable way to determine when a pregnancy has ended and suggested that data was used to avoid having to obtain women’s consent for access to addition information.